 Where will my sample be sequenced?

-We sequence our samples in a laboratory in Hong Kong.
-Sequencing in North American and European laboratories will be available soon.
+We sequence our samples in a laboratory in the European Union (EU).

 How will I receive my data and reports?